matkapi/pysidetap/docs/the_rationale_behind.rst

 found the agile strategy to fit best the kind of projects I develop.
 Is this the best strategy for your project?
 Well, you have to evaluate that.

-In the "python-project-skeleton" layout, there is only one production branch, the `main` branch, representing the latest state of the software.
+In the "pysidetap" layout, there is only one production branch, the `main` branch, representing the latest state of the software.
 This layout contrasts with the opposite strategy where the `stable` and the `latest` branches are kept separate.
 For the kind of projects I develop, keeping the